tuomasth/TSPsolver_v29-4-2023/README.md

 # TSPsolver_v29-4-2023
-TSP Solver with 8 algorithms (combinations exist), Traveling Salesman Problem Solver
+TSP Solver with 8 algorithms (combinations do exist), Traveling Salesman Problem Solver

 F2, NNH,               Nearest neighbour as the simplest heuristic there exists